Mephi78/obsidian-help-de/de/Obsidian/Android app.md

 permalink: android
 ---
 #TODO
-To Sync your notes with Obsidian on Android see [[Sync your notes across devices]].
+To Sync your notes with Obsidian on Android see [[Synchronisiere deine Notizen zwischen Geräten]].

 ## Vault location